lmfit/lmfit-py/_sources/bounds.txt

 specified bounds, though the internally varied value can be freely varied.

 It bears repeating that code from `leastsqbound`_ was adopted to implement the transformation described above.
-The challenging part (Thanks again to Jonathan J. Helmus!) here is to re-transform the covariance matrix so that the uncertainties can be estimated for bounded Parameters.
+The challenging part (thanks again to Jonathan J. Helmus!) here is to re-transform the covariance matrix so that the uncertainties can be estimated for bounded Parameters.
 This is included by using the derivate :math:`dP_{\rm internal}/dP_{\rm bounded}`